Mulliman/xStatic-for-Umbraco/Source/XStaticCore/XStatic/ReadMe.txt

 Basic setup
 -----------

+1. Ensure that Umbraco is installed and working before running the site with xStatic installed.

-Add the following to the ConfigureServices method in your Startup.cs file
+2. Add the following to the ConfigureServices method in your Startup.cs file

 services.AddXStatic().Automatic().Build();

 You will need to add using XStatic.Core.App; to the top of the file.

 This will automatically register all the built in services as required for an out of the box solution.

+3. Ensure that the \App_Plugins\xStatic folder and files are included in your csproj.
+These need to be present in your website for the xStatic section to appear.

+4. In the users section, add 'xStatic Generated Sites' to the roles you want to have access.

+5. Create your site configs and build / deploy your static sites.

 Custom setup